Wajid-Khan/node-api/README.md

 # node-api
-Creating a repository for node api
+Created a repository for node api